STOP USING Claude & Codex $20 & $200 PLANS: USE this $5 ALTERNATIVE INSTEAD!

 Thesis

-STOP USING Claude & Codex $20 & $200 PLANS: USE this $5 ALTERNATIVE INSTEAD! teaches a practical creative automation move: This sponsored review maps the AI coding subscription market into premium ($100-200 Claude/Codex plans), free (Google's limited options), and the underserved middle, then shows how Cline Pass, a $10/month plan ($5 first month) with volume-discounted access to GLM 5.2, Kimi K2 variants, DeepSeek, MiniMax M3, and Qwen models, fills that gap across the Cline extension, its CLI, and other coding agents.
+STOP USING Claude & Codex $20 & $200 PLANS: USE this $5 ALTERNATIVE INSTEAD! teaches a practical coding-agent workflow move: This sponsored review maps the AI coding subscription market into premium ($100-200 Claude/Codex plans), free (Google's limited options), and the underserved middle, then shows how Cline Pass, a $10/month plan ($5 first month) with volume-discounted access to GLM 5.2, Kimi K2 variants, DeepSeek, MiniMax M3, and Qwen models, fills that gap across the Cline extension, its CLI, and other coding agents.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.